-Essential oils have quickly made themselves a staple in many people's homes - and they sure have in ours!
-These oils carry with them an almost countless number of benefits and can really bring positive changes into many people's lives.
+Essential oils have quickly made themselves a staple in many people's homes - as they sure have in ours!
+These oils carry with them an almost countless number of benefits and uses and can really bring positive changes into many people's lives.

-How a company processes a plant into oil will have a major effect on the final product.
+How a company processes a plant into essential oil will have a major effect on the final product.
 What method of distillation are they using?
 Steam distillation?
 Cold-Press distillation?
 CO2 extraction?
 Do they use solvents?
 Some solvents can be left behind in the final product and produce unwanted side effects.
 Some plants produce better oils from different extraction methods, so that's something else to consider too!
-Most oils these days are produced via steam distillation, which produces good quality oils at a reasonable cost.
+Most oils these days are produced via steam distillation, which produces the best quality oils at a reasonable cost.
 Watch for if a company is using solvent extraction methods!

 Unlike wine, essential oils do NOT get better with age.
 Unfortunately, the complex organic compounds found in essential oils do degrade over time, and are also accelerated by a few different factors too.
 There isn't much you can do about a company's internal storage methods, but you can check the labels when you receive your oil and if it's not a relatively fresh/recent batch, you may want to consider contacting the supplier for an exchange.
 Essential oils also degrade from heat, light and oxygen.
 So, oils should be stored in a dark container, with a pour stopper and lid (limits oxygen contact) and in a cool place.
 If your oils arrive in a clear container, that's a big no-no on that company's side.

 Take a piece of paper and put a drop of cooking oil in one spot, and a drop of essential oil on the other end of the page (label or circle where you put the drop).
-Leave it overnight and come morning, if you've got a pure essential oil there should be no oily mark or ring where you dropped it, compared to the greasy ring left from your cooking oil.
+Leave it overnight and come morning, if you've got a pure essential oil there should be no oily mark or ring where you dropped it because all of the volatile compounds should have evaporated, compared to the greasy ring left from your cooking oil.

 This might be obvious, but a good way to know if you're oil is pure is how it smells!
 Diluted oils won't pack nearly the same punch as a pure oil does.
 So if your chosen oil doesn't really deliver in the aroma department like you thought it would, it's worth considering it may not be as pure as you wanted it to be.
 Essential oils are highly distilled and concentrated and so are quite powerful.
 If you need more than just a few drops in your diffuser it could be a sign you've got poor quality oil.